 The Michigan Bureau of Elections and Board of State Canvassers will review and validate them.
 Inevitably in a hand-to-hand operation like this, some will be found to be mistaken or incomplete, and ruled invalid.
-To be safe, we have to collect way more than the required 258,088.
+To be safe, we have to collect way more than the required 252,523.
 Once the required minimum is reached, the legislature will be given a chance to act, as described above.
-Eventually it will go the to voters, at which point the industry will begin a furious campaign.
-Get ready!

 Ordinary citizens have organized to initiate this committee and ballot proposal.
 The Committee to Ban Fracking in Michigan is a "Ballot Question Committee" registered with the Secretary of State Bureau of Elections.
 We file campaign finance reports with the Secretary of State, which are found on its website.
 We are not funded by big organizations, grants, or industry.
 We are a people's movement.
 We are Michigan voters who see the devastating harms that horizontal fracking will bring to Michigan, and want it banned permanently.
 We are a volunteer group.
 The Committee seeks donations and endorsements from individuals, businesses, and community-based groups that would like to publicly support and advocate for the proposal and a YES vote at the ballot box.